yonigresearch-wq/yonigresearch-wq.github.io/_pages/experience.md

 - Methodological planning of research projects in collaboration with unit investigators
 - Cleaning and pre-processing real-world clinical data from Israel’s largest HMO database (Clalit’s Research Room)
-- Executing advanced statistical analyses, and ML workflows
+- Executing advanced statistical analyses and ML workflows
 - Summarizing results for scientific manuscripts and guiding researchers through the inference process

 ---